sgod1/turbo-install-kubeturbo/README.md

 Kubeturbo is installed to `on-prem` target cluster.<br/>

 ### Mirror Kubeturbo container images to private container registry.<br/>
-Mirror container images from `bastion host` before deploying Kubeturbo operator.<br/>
+Mirror container images from the `bastion host` before deploying Kubeturbo operator.<br/>

 Change to the `operator` directory.<br/>